hubertpietrzak/MovieClub/README.md

 # MovieClub

 ## Description:
-Movie Club is an application, where you can register an account and vote for your favorite movies.
+Movie Club is an application, where you can register an account and vote for your favourite movies.

 ## Technologies used:
 - Java 17